Need a commercial loan for your small business but are overwhelmed by the terms and options? Check out the complete guide to commercial loans.

 You can narrow down your potential options for funding by eliminating any options that you don’t qualify for.

-Qualifications vary from lender to lender, but these are the main things you should consider.
+Qualifications vary from lender to lender, but these are the main things lenders look for.

 Your credit rating matters when you’re looking for financing, the real question is: how much does it matter?